Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 To test your cog, you will need a running instance of V3.
 Assuming you installed V3 as outlined above, run :code:`redbot-setup` and provide the requested information.
-Once that's done, run Red by doing :code:`redbot <instance name> --dev` to start Red.
+Once that's done, run Blue by doing :code:`redbot <instance name> --dev` to start Blue.
 Complete the initial setup by providing a valid token and setting a prefix.
 Once the bot has started up, use the link provided in the console to add it to a server (note that you must have the